buzden/deptycheck/README.md

 There are also several functions based on the `alternativesOf`, allowing to process all alternatives in a single expression;
 you will see some of them in use below.

-Functions based on `alternativesOf` tries to dig as far as possible and get individual generators from inside the given one.
-Sometimes this is not desirable.
-To prevent going too deep, one can use function `forgetStructure`.

 For example, consider a generator of lists with length not greater than given.
 There are a lot of possible implementations, but consider a recursive one: